Bogoti90/Operation-Burat/README.md

    ```bash
    FoldX --command=BuildModel --pdb=spike_505Y_dpp4_complex_Repair.pdb --mutant-file=individual_list.txt --numberOfRuns=5
    ```
    - This generates structural models for each mutation and calculates changes in Gibbs free energy (ΔΔG).
+The function BuildModel introduces mutations and optimizes the structure of the new protein variant.
+The energy function of FoldX is only able to calculate the energy difference in accurate manner between the wildtype and a variant of the protein

 #### Step 3.4: Interpret FoldX Output
 1. Check the results file (e.g., `spike_505Y_dpp4_complex_Repair.fxout`):
-   - **ΔΔG (kcal/mol)**:
+   - **ΔΔG (kcal/mol)**: (ΔΔG = ΔG Wildtype - ΔG Variant (kcal/mol))

      - Positive: Mutation is destabilizing or reduces binding affinity.
      - Negative: Mutation is stabilizing or increases binding affinity.
-2. Evaluate binding affinity changes using interaction energy values.

 #### Step 3.5: Summarize Results
 - Compile ΔΔG values for all mutations.